-- Having plantar fasciitis.
-Over half of heel spur case occur in people with plantar fasciitis.
+Having plantar fasciitis.
+Over half of heel spur cases occur in people with plantar fasciitis.

-Many times, heel spurs may cause no symptoms at all, and only turn up during X-ray exams for other conditions.
+Heel spurs may often cause no symptoms at all and only turn up during X-ray exams for other conditions.

 What are the Symptoms of a Heel Spur?

-- Diabetes or other medical problems that could affect circulation of the hands or feet.
+Diabetes or other medical problems that could affect the circulation of the hands or feet.

 How is a Heel Spur Diagnosed?